17000-or-bust/Photos/server/README.md

   * **Content:** `{ error : "Bad Request error" }`

  ### `POST /api/photos`
-Returns the `id` of the reservation created in the database.
+Returns the `id` of the photo created in the database.

  **Payload Params**
   * Valid `{ JSON }` object conforming to the following format: